LoyolaChicagoCode/cs2-lab0-hello-java/README.md

 [![Build Status](https://travis-ci.org/LoyolaChicagoCode/hello-java.svg?branch=master)](https://travis-ci.org/LoyolaChicagoCode/hello-java)

-This build will always fail because it is an example of a failing test.
+This build will always fail because it has 2 examples of failing tests: one based on the source code, and one based on an incorrect test.

 # Learning Objectives